fastify/fastify/docs/Serverless.md

 ### Considerations

-- API Gateway doesn't support streams yet, so you're not able to handle [streams](https://www.fastify.io/docs/latest/Reply/#streams).
+- API Gateway does not support streams yet, so you are not able to handle [streams](https://www.fastify.io/docs/latest/Reply/#streams).
-- API Gateway has a timeout of 29 seconds, so it's important to provide a reply during this time.
+- API Gateway has a timeout of 29 seconds, so it is important to provide a reply during this time.

 ## Google Cloud Run